 I&C for the main systems for accident management are located both at the MCR and at the Emergency Control Room (ECR) and are available to the operators.
 The emergency procedures include specific actions and specify required control instrumentation.
-In the course of the stress tests performed, it was concluded that units 5 and 6 do not have available system for direct monitoring of steam and oxygen within the containment, but it was scheduled and installation process is ongoing (measure D-3-2 in Attachment 1).
+In the course of the stress tests performed, it was concluded that units 5 and 6 do not have available system for direct monitoring of steam and oxygen within the containment, and such system has been installed (measure D-3-2 in Attachment 1).